Tencent/PatrickStar/doc/optimization_options.md

 `margin_use_ratio`: Space to host optimizer states in GPU / the rest GPU space excluding the peak chunk-used space after warmup FWD+BWD.

-`use_fake_dist`: a debug flag, to simulate multiple-GPU on one GPU.
-It is used when we are poor.
-After we have multi-GPU we deprecated this flag.

 ```
 "mem_tracer": {
                     "use_async_mem_monitor": args.with_async_mem_monitor,